When selecting a solar electric

 consumption in watts and next to that write down the amount of

-time that the item will run during the power failure, then multiply the watts of
+time that the item will run per day, then multiply the watts of

 the item by the amount of time that it will run and write that